RagnarB83/ash-documentation/docs/workflows.rst

 As an ASH-script is pure Python, this allows one to easily create advanced workflows in a single script.

 For example, a geometry optimization of a structure in on QM-program can easily be combined with a subsequent frequency job and this can be followed by a subsequent higher-level single-point energy job (even with different QM programs).
-See Example 1.
+See Example 1 for such a workflow.

+Another workflow might involve calculating all species of a chemical reaction with the reaction energy being the final result.
+See Example 2.
+This could be extended by combining Example 1 and 2 and deriving both electronic reaction energy and free reaction energy.

 Simple for-loops can also be created to run multiple jobs with slightly different parameters (different theory level, different geometry etc.).
-See Example 2.
+See Example 3.

 An even more advanced workflow combines metadynamic-based conformational sampling (Crest procedure by Grimme) from a starting structure, automatically performs DFT geometry optimizations for each conformer and finally evaluates a high-level single-point energy.
+See Example 4.

 ##############################################################################
-Example1 : Optimization + Frequency + HL-singlepoint
+Example 1 : Optimization + Frequency + HL-singlepoint
 ##############################################################################

 .. code-block:: python